SMA Type 3 – Looking after your child who has had a recent diagnosis

 All children can be more susceptible to the effects of poor air quality, for example cigarette smoke.
 Children who are exposed to second-hand smoke are more likely to contract serious respiratory infections.

-A dietician would work out what diet your child needs.
-SMA-specific growth charts aren’t available yet, so their advice may be based on standard growth charts for children, but your dietician will also take account of other individual measurements for your child.
-Your child’s diet may be adjusted so that they’re getting the right calories, protein, fat and carbohydrates.
-It would also include the need for the right amount of fibre and fluids (to help with any possible constipation) and nutrients – especially calcium and Vitamin D which are needed for bone health.
+Your child’s diet may be adjusted so that they are getting the right calories, protein, fat and carbohydrates.
+It would also include the need for the right amount of fibre and fluids.
+This is to help with any possible constipation.
+Similarly the amount of nutrients is important – especially calcium and Vitamin D which are needed for bone health.

 A diagnosis of SMA Type 3 and the future uncertainty it brings can have a very big impact on families.